mancio/FlyBox2/README.md

 # FlyBox2
-An advanced flight control pad made with an atmega32u4 Beetle module
+An advanced flight control pad made with an atmega32u4 pro micro (leonardo architecture)